Pooriya-Kh/ViT-Neurodegenerative-Diagnosis/README.md

 # ViT-Neurodegenerative-Diagnosis
+Vision Transformer (ViT) for neurodegenerative disorders prediction.

 # The repository will be updated soon...!
-Vision Transformer (ViT) for diagnosis of neurodegenerative disorders